neilchadwick-arup/Documentation/docs/index.rst

 Electronic Transfer of Geotechnical and Geoenvironmental Data using AGS4

-This Documentation provides detailed instuctions on installing and using the MICKA a geospatial metadata catalogue and metadata editing tool.
+This Documentation provides detailed instuctions on the AGS data format

 Published by Association of Geotechnical and Geoenvironmental Specialists